OksanaShulha/practice-code-review/src/intersection/first-solution/README.md

 ## Strategy

-I chose to used built-in array and object methods to solve this challenge, because once you know them they are easy to read and save a lot of lines and time.
+Use a built-in array and object methods to solve this challenge, because once you know them they are easy to read and save a lot of lines and time.

 ---

 ## Implementation

-I use an `if` and `else` statement:
+Is used an `if` and `else` statement:

 1. The `if` statement reflects that if the argument is non an array throws an error.
 2. The `else` if is an array, I will follow the next steps: